senresearch/julia-intro-docs/announcement.md

 26 S Dunlap St, Memphis, TN 38163

-Are you a budding data scientist curious about new programming language?
+Are you a budding data scientist curious about new programming languages?
 Do you wish you could speed up your R or Python program?
 Have you heard of Julia but didn't know how to get started?

 The Biostatistics Division of the Department of Preventive Medicine at